 Some critics have unfairly dismissed Gold as lackluster and uninspired.
 Granted, it’s not a huge Hollywood production, but it has heart.
 Bryce Dallas Howard gives a good performance as Kenny Wells’ girlfriend Kay, who seems enamored with Wells’ enormous dreams but ultimately just wants to live a simple, quiet life.
 Though it flew under the radar, the film grossed $3.47 million in its opening weekend.
 It’s definitely the best movie I’ve seen so far this year.

-Posted on January 31, 2017, in Film and Television, History, Movies, Reviews and tagged Adventure, Drama, Film, Gold, Indonesia, Movies, Nevada, Prospecting, Thriller, Wall Street.
+Posted on January 31, 2017, in Film and Television, History, Movie, Reviews and tagged Adventure, Drama, Gold, Indonesia, Movie, Nevada, Prospecting, Thriller, Wall Street.
 Bookmark the permalink.
-Leave a comment.
+1 Comment.